RapahelS/minecraft-gemini-ai-god-plugin/readme.md

 ## Running

 - go to `plugins/gptgodmc/config.yml`
-- paste in your OpenAi API key
+- paste in your OpenAi API or Gemini key
 - run the server
 - launch minecraft with fabric
 - connect to the server at `localhost`